paudetseis/PyRaysum/docs/tutorials/3/3_invert_rf.rst

         model = prs.Model(thickn, rho, vp, vs)
         geometry = prs.Geometry([baz], [slow])

-We choose the RC parameters so that they match the processing of the receiver functions.
+We choose the Control parameters so that they match the processing of the receiver functions.
 In the present case, the receiver functions are rotated to the P-SV-SH ray coordinate system (``rot=2``), and the sampling interval (``dt``) and number of samples (``npts``) are set to